graphile/crystal/postgraphile/website/postgraphile/behavior.md

 - `source:delete` - can delete a record in this source
 - `source:list` - "list" field for a source at any level
 - `source:connection` - "connection" field for a source at any level
-- `source:constraint:update` - can update a record by this constraint
+- `constraint:source:update` - can update a record by this constraint
-- `source:constraint:delete` - can delete a record by this constraint
+- `constraint:source:delete` - can delete a record by this constraint
 - `attribute:select` - can this attribute be selected?
 - `attribute:insert` - can this attribute be inserted into?
 - `attribute:update` - can this attribute be updated?